codacy/docs/docs/repositories-configure/integrations/github-integration.md

 ![Comment suggesting a fix on GitHub](images/github-integration-suggest-fixes.png)

 !!! important
-    Codacy uses the GitHub user who added the repositry to create the suggested fixes comments on pull requests.
+    Codacy uses the GitHub user who added the repository to create the suggested fixes comments on pull requests.
 If that user loses access to the repository, a repository admin must [refresh the GitHub integration](#refreshing).

 ### AI-enhanced comments